 Assign Clear Roles and Responsibilities

-Perhaps the most critical aspect of building a team involves assigning clear roles and responsibilities to each member.
+Perhaps the most critical aspect of team building involves assigning clear roles and responsibilities to each member.
 You could have the most skilled group of employees on earth, but if none of them know their roles or what they should be doing with their time, your chances of success are slim.

 In terms of making decisions, the final choice will come down to one individual, which could be you, but there will be a lot of back and forth before you reach a resolution.
 To get through the process with accelerated velocity, every cog in the wheel must know the expectations for each scenario.